Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ### 2. Empowering AI Development with Visual Studio Code

-The AI Toolkit for Visual Studio Code, now in preview, integrates AI development tools and models to streamline the development and deployment of intelligent apps.
-This toolkit enables AI engineers to efficiently deploy their models to Microsoft Azure AI Studio, among other platforms, using container images.
-This addition underscores Microsoft's commitment to facilitating next-generation AI development, making it more accessible and efficient for developers.
+The **AI Toolkit** for Visual Studio Code, now in preview, integrates AI development tools and models to streamline the development and deployment of intelligent apps.
+This toolkit enables AI engineers to efficiently deploy their models to Microsoft **Azure AI Studio**, among other platforms, using container images.
+This addition underscores Microsoft's commitment to facilitating next-generation **AI development**, making it more accessible and efficient for developers.

 Check out the **[Visual Studio Code AI Toolkit](https://techcommunity.microsoft.com/t5/microsoft-developer-community/announcing-the-ai-toolkit-for-visual-studio-code/ba-p/4146473?wt.mc_id=DT-MVP-5004771)** for more information.